 You’ve launched your website and done all you can to ensure its success, but you may have overlooked a critical component: website security.
-Cyberattacks cause costly clean-up, damage your reputation, and discourage visitors from coming back.
+Cyber attacks are very common for sites that don’t have the proper security measures in place and can cause costly clean-up, damage your reputation, and discourage visitors from coming back.

 A cyberattack costs more the longer it takes to be found, so time is of the essence when a site experiences an attack.
-A website scanner looks for malware, vulnerabilities and other security issues so that you can mitigate them appropriately.
+A website scanner automatically looks for malware, vulnerabilities and other security issues and then works to remove them immediately or flags them so you can mitigate them appropriately.

 Fortunately, there’s a fast and simple way to get what you need to protect your website.
 SiteLock makes website security easy and affordable with automated solutions that are easy to install and plans that work for your budget.
-We offer website scanning with automatic malware removal, a WAF and automated patching, and we can help you choose an SSL certificate, too.
+We offer website scanning with automatic malware removal, a WAF solution, automated patching, and we can help you choose an SSL certificate, too.

 Chat with us or give us a call at (866) 2189056 – our U.S.-based customer support is here to help anytime 24/7/365.
 You can also call our international number +1 (415) 390-2500.